 Greater Columbus is home to 12 universities, colleges, and technical colleges.
-Within a 60-mile driving radius of are Auburn University, Columbus State University, Mercer University’s School of Medicine, Columbus Technical College, Troy University at Phenix City and Fort Benning, LaGrange College and Chattahoochee Valley Community College.
+Within a 60-mile driving radius of are Auburn University, Columbus State University, Mercer University’s School of Medicine, Columbus Technical College, Troy University at Phenix City and Fort Benning, LaGrange College, Georgia Military College (GMC) and Chattahoochee Valley Community College.

 Attracting students from all around the globe, Columbus State University provides nationally distinctive programs in the arts, education, business, nursing and more to over 8,200 students seeking a creative, deeply personal, and relevant college experience.
 CSU’s main campus sits on 150-acres in Midtown Columbus and its River Park Campus sits on the Chattahoochee River in the heart of Downtown Columbus.
 Along with its two campuses in Columbus, CSU also offers classes in West Point, GA, at Fort Benning, and its own house in Oxford, England.
 Columbus State has an exceptionally strong connection with its community and uses its resources to the benefit of local residents.
 Examples include a revitalized downtown, strong public-private partnerships, great continuing education programs, and educational outreach centers such as CSU's Coca-Cola Space Science Center, Oxbow Meadows Environmental Outreach Center, The Carson McCullers Center for Writers and Musicians and The Bo Bartlett Center.
 Columbus State also is ranked one of the 100 Best Regional Universities in the South by U.S. News & World Report magazine in 2014.